[Please keep in mind that this page is very much under ongoing revision, which explains why some of the following may be a bit disjointed.]

 I’m not sure that I want to be described as a “permaculturist” in the way that most people with a Permaculture Design Certificate understand the term.
 In fact, I’d rather be known as a permaculture sceptic.

 Note that this does not mean “permaculture denier”.
 Since the advent of the climate change “debate” there has been too much confusion between the terms “sceptic” and “denier”.
 I am a permaculture sceptic in the sense of “a person who questions or doubts something (such as a claim or statement)” or “a person inclined to question or doubt accepted opinions”.
 There is nothing wrong with being a sceptic.
-I
+In science scepticism is good and acceptable, and in fact is an attitude that contributes to the integrity of scientific activity and outcomes – which is good, because the kind of permaculture I want to adopt and share is science-based permaculture.

 I support the basic permaculture ethics and believe that the permaculture design principles are a very useful way of looking not just at food production but at the whole of life.
 You can see an example of my enthusiasm for these things in this post that I wrote just after completing my Permaculture Design Certificate Course with Tom Kendall.
 The feelings and attitudes that I describe there have not changed.